Seanmcn/laravel-queue-demo/readme.md

 php artisan serve
 ```

-At this point all tests should pass and the application should be running at http://localhost:8000/
+At this point the application should be running at http://localhost:8000/